stefancyliax/CarND-Unscented-Kalman-Filter-Project/README.md

 # Udacity Project 7: Unscented Kalman Filter
 [![Udacity - Self-Driving Car NanoDegree](https://s3.amazonaws.com/udacity-sdc/github/shield-carnd.svg)](http://www.udacity.com/drive)

-The goal of this project was to build on the first project but now use a more sophisticated Kalman Filter.
+The goal of this project was to build on the [last project (P6)](https://github.com/stefancyliax/CarND-Extended-Kalman-Filter-Project) but now use a more sophisticated Kalman Filter.
 The Unscented Kalman Filter.
-The project uses the same LIDAR and RADAR data as the first one.
+The project uses the same LIDAR and RADAR data as the last one.

 In the end I was able to achieve a RMSE of: